How it Works

 Determine your eligibility

-- You receive Temporary Assistance (TA), or
+- Temporary Assistance (TA) OR

-- Someone age 60 or older; or
+- Someone age 60 or older OR

-- A child under age 6; and
+- A child under age 6

 Household Size | Maximum Monthly Gross Income for 2024-2025 |